-Historically, adoption of quality best practices has faced strong barriers
+Historically, adoption of quality best practices has faced strong barriers recognize or reward superior quality.

-Many executives have told us that the economics of quality are uncertain, in part because consumers and other stakeholders are not always able to recognize or reward superior quality.
 Regulatory approval sets a baseline and is often the only objective measure of product quality.
 Executives also say that the pressure to launch products quickly at low cost tends to reward innovation over quality.
 Some argue that the increasing complexity of end-user environments and the innovative new features of products are challenging the typical medical device quality approach.